rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 Note that it might not seem to be relevant in which order sections are closed.
 After all, they need to be closed during the same node event.
-However, the close order can be relevant, if those operations are used to trigger event handler routines.
+However, the close order will be relevant, if those operations are used to trigger event handler routines.

 Note that an implementation might initially not be aware of how many inner